5 Ways to Create More Effective Social Proof5 Min Read

 Here’s how Lewis Holmes (an influencer in his own right) uses expert social proof on his landing page:

-A rolling testimonial slider besides his opt-in form which features testimonials from experts from AppSumo and HootSuite.
+A rolling testimonial slider beside his opt-in form which features testimonials from experts from AppSumo and HootSuite.

 Marie Forleo does something similar – she shares her pictures with famous business personalities such as Sir Richard Branson and Tony Robbins.